We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you’re trying a retinol cream for the first time, or if you have dry skin, it’s best to start with a mild product.
 This is because retinol can cause irritation.
 The stronger the product, the more likely it is to cause irritation.

 Don’t forget to do a patch test when testing it out to confirm that it’s a good match.
 To do a patch test, you’ll apply a small amount of the cream on the inside of your wrist and wait 24 hours.
-If you notice any signs of irritation or an allergic reaction — like swelling or a rash — don’t continue using the product.
+If you notice any signs of irritation or an allergic reaction — like swelling or a rash — do not continue using the product.

 In addition to doing your research on the retinol creams out there, keep your budget in mind.
 You likely won’t want a product that will break the bank, especially if you’re unsure how your skin will respond to it.